+Agents can manually click the header of any app to expand or minimize it.
 The apps you select to Expand by default will be expanded for all tickets viewed in the workspace.
-See Announcing expanding and collapsing sidebar apps for more information.

 As you define the workspace, the Details tab shows a summary of what the agent will see when they first open the ticket, including form fields, available macros, and apps.

 - Click Save.
 You are returned to the Workspace edit page, and the new workspace is added to the list.

 On the Details tab, you can set the conditions that launch the workspace.
 Each workspace can include up to 10 conditions.
 For instance, in the example below, any incoming ticket using the Billing Issues form and routed to the Billing group will launch the workspace.